ABC News Anchor Shuts Down Chris Christie’s False Jan. 6 Equivalence

 Muir, however, wrapped up his conversation with Christie by suggesting the former GOP presidential candidate had offered up a false equivalence.

 “I get what you’re saying,” the anchor concluded.
-“I just don't want our audience thinking there is a real equivalency here when you have a former president who is sowing seeds of doubt.”
+“I just don't want our audience to think I'm not aware that there isn’t a real equivalency here when you have a former president who is sowing seeds of doubt in this particular election.”